-When your modules are migrated to Canvas they will look different to how they did in Study Direct.
-Your Study Direct site will have displayed a mix of items on a single section / page whereas, during the migration, by default Canvas will have recreated them as separate items on their own pages, grouped into “Modules” (the term used for sections of content in Canvas, not to be confused with the overall Sussex Module).
+Your Study Direct site will have displayed a mix of items on a single section / page whereas, during the migration, by default Canvas will have recreated them as separate items on their own pages, grouped into “Units” (the term used for sections of content in Canvas).

-If you want to have a page with mixed content you can combine the elements into a single Canvas Page by adding text, files and links to other parts of the Course.
+If you want to have a page with mixed content you can combine the elements into a single Canvas Page by adding text, files and links to other parts of the module.

 Add files and links to other elements by following these steps: